Preparing for budget crunch, conferences ask NCAA for relief

-Five FBS conference commissioners have asked the NCAA to relax some requirements to compete in Division I for four years, including the minimum number of sports a school must sponsor.
+Five major football conference commissioners have asked the NCAA to relax some requirements to compete in Division I for four years, including the minimum number of sports a school must sponsor.

-The letter from the commissioners of the American Athletic Conference, Mountain West, Mid-American Conference, Sun Belt and Conference USA to NCAA President Mark Emmert also asked for temporary relief from requirements regarding financial aid, average football attendance and scheduling.
-The request was made on behalf of all Division I schools.
+A letter from the commissioners of the American Athletic Conference, Mountain West, Mid-American Conference, Sun Belt and Conference USA to NCAA President Mark Emmert asked for temporary relief from financial aid requirements, along with average football attendance.
+The request was made on behalf of all 350 Division I schools.
+The commissioners also asked that a moratorium be placed on schools moving into Division I for the length of the waiver.

 The email dated April 10 was first reported by Yahoo!
 Sports and obtained Tuesday by The Associated Press.